What Is An Eye Level Shot?

 Not sure what chiaroscuro lighting is?
 Learn all about it and how it can improve your next project here!

 In many cases, the emotional effect of eye level shots is pretty minimal, and overall, eye level shots have a neutral effect.
-This is because we ourselves typically view the world from eye level.
+This is because people typically view the world from eye level.
 Therefore, the feeling is familiar, and seeing the subjects of a film this way feels quite natural.

 Eye level shots certainly create a sense of immersion in the scene, as though the people watching are actually there with the characters.
 And there are also a few other ways that eye level shots can helpfully influence the viewer’s experience.
 Keep reading to learn more!

-Emotional effects of eye level shots
+What are the emotional effects of eye level shots?

 Shooting a character from above can often make them seem weak and vulnerable.
 And shooting a character from below can make them seem powerful, invulnerable, heroic, and even scary.
 This will depend on the context (plot, accompanying soundtrack, and so forth).